saadsharif/ttds-group/api/indexing.md

 2. AND - Sum - a new `ScoredPosting` is created (using the left positions) with the sum of two `ScoredPosting` instances which satisfy the intersection as the score.
 3. OR - the score of the `ScoredPosting`.
 If the doc exists in both lists, a sum is performed similarly to AND.
 4. NOT - Constant score of 1 to all docs.
-5. Free text - Scored using vector scoring and HNSW if there is no boolean expression in the wider query.
-If a component of a query has no boolean operator, but one exists in the wider query, and OR is used for those terms with no operator.
-For example, for `nuclear physics AND thermodynamics` this will be interpreted as `nuclear OR physics AND thermodynamics`.
-6. Proximity/Phrase - Currently scored the same as an AND.
+5. Proximity/Phrase - Currently scored the same as an AND.
+6. Natural Language - scored with Cosine similarity vs HNSW.

 ### Faceting & Filtering

 Doc values are used to provide faceting functioning as shown below.
 These facets can also be clicked, applying a filter to the result set on the value

-*insert image*
+*insert image - FROM DALE*

-Doc values provide a mapping from a document id to a fields value.
-This is limited to specific fields - currently `authors` and `subjects` but configurable.
+Doc values provide a mapping from a document id to the value of a field.
+This is limited to specific fields - currently `authors` and `subjects` but easily configurable.
 Once the complete set of results is collated for a query, the values for the requested facet fields (see [API](#api)) are read from the current segments.
 The count of each unique value is then returned.
-To accelerate this process, values are held in an in memory cache per field in each segment.
-When a documents field value is read, this is pushed into the cache.
+To accelerate this process, values are held in an in-memory cache per field in each segment.
+When a document's field value is read, this is pushed into the cache.
 Subsequent requests for the same document id and field from future queries will utilize this cache prior to requesting a disk read.
 This cache is only cleared when a segment is merged.

 To allow filtering on facets, the field values must also be indexed.
 To ensure the value is associated with the field, these values are prefixed with the field name.
-For example, for the field `subject` with the value `Materials Science` will be indexed as:
+For example, the field `subject` with the value `Materials Science` will be indexed as:

 - `Materi`
 - `Scienc`
 - `subject:Materials_Science`

 When a filter is specified for a query, this is appended to the query text with an `AND` clause and final term.
-For example, the query `graphite` with a filer for `Materials_Science` on the `subject` field causes the final query `graphite AND subject:Materials_Science` to be executed.
+For example, the query `graphite` with a filter for `Materials_Science` on the `subject` field causes the final query `graphite AND subject:Materials_Science` to be executed.

+Filtering for natural language queries requires 2 phrase execution.
+The query text is first converted to a vector and executed against HNSW.
+The filters are in turn converted to a simple `AND` query - similar to the format described above, but with no query text.
+This query is in turn executed against the inverted index.
+The results of these two queries are finally intersected to give the filtered list.

+Note: faceting always occurs after filtering - thus ensuring counts are reflected of the filtered results.

 ### Suggestions

-**TODO**
+**TODO - Lorenzo**

 ### Other Search functions

 The following additional functionality is supported:

-1. Result pagination through `offset` and `max_results` parameters in the search request body.
+1. Ability to pagination through results via `offset` and `max_results` parameters in the search request body.

+### Document Results

-2. Ability to limit the return of specific fields via a `fields` parameter in the search request body.
+Once all results have been finalized and faceting completed, the internal document ids are used to look up the JSON body for the top N documents requested from the embedded LMDB database.
+The fields returned for the top N hits, can be limited to a specific set of fields via a `fields` parameter in the search request body.
 This reduces network transfer to the UI and improves rendering time.

+The top N results are returned to the UI in JSON, along with facets and the total hits.

 ## Thread safety

-We support concurrent querying but only single threaded indexing.
+We support concurrent querying but only single-threaded indexing.
 A number of read-write locks are used to achieve this.
-Our read-write lock allows concurrent reads but only single threaded writes.
+Our read-write lock allows concurrent reads but only single-threaded writes.
 Writes must wait for all reads to complete before executing and reads are blocked whilst a write occurs.
 Note, the use of these locks.
 They do not prevent concurrent querying and indexing - only protecting key state changes.
 Specifically:

+- `write_lock` - Ensures all operations which modify the index state (e.g. pointers to segments) such as indexing, saving on exit and loading on start are single=threaded.
+Attempts to perform concurrent state-changing operations are blocked.
+Does not block reads.
+- `merge_lock` - Ensures merging is single-threaded.
+No impact on queries.
--
+- `segment_update_lock` -

+Per segment we maintain:

+- `indexing_lock` - Ensures indexing remains single-threaded per segment.
+Blocks indexing during flushing as terms in the buffer are iterated over and written to disk.
+Does not block queries ever.
+- `flush_lock` - Used momentarily once flushing is complete to switch queries to the disk structure instead of buffers that are cleared and not re-used.

 ## API